ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

 1. Invoke has EHR service with the known ehr_id
-2. The result should be positive "the EHR with ehr_id exists"
+2. The result should be positive, related to "the EHR with ehr_id exists"

 #### B.2.b.
 Alternative flow 1: Check has EHR with existing EHR by subject_id